iag-sc31/iag-sc31.github.io/index.md

 Those interested to share their work and give a seminar, are kindly asked to contact **Carla Braitenberg** (berg@units.it) or **Severine Rosat** (severine.rosat@unistra.fr).
 This invitation includes PhD and Master students, as well as PostDocs and senior scientists.

 ### Past 2023 seminars
+> 20 June 2023, 1 PM CEST: **Hugo Lecomte**, Institut Terre et Environnement de Strasbourg, France, _GRACE and SLR, the gravity-field variations for new insights into the Earth's core_ [Download video of the seminar](https://seafile.unistra.fr/f/96a0b7e161d244bbbb48/)

 > 13 June 2023, 1 PM CEST: **Antonella Amoruso, Luca Crescentini**, Department of Physics, University of Salerno, Italy, _A few looks at the dynamics of Campi Flegrei and Vesuvio volcanoes, Italy, from DInSAR data_ [Download video of the seminar](https://seafile.unistra.fr/f/2d858b9c39204db0ae21/)

 > 6 June 2023, 1 PM CEST: **Wei Feng**, School of Geospatial Engineering and Science, Sun Yat-sen University, China, _Separation of Earthquake and Hydrology Signals from GRACE Satellite Data via Independent Component Analysis: A Case Study in the Sumatra Region_ [Download video of this seminar](https://seafile.unistra.fr/f/4666ede874e44a6bb98d/)